MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 1. In the chat box at the bottom of the Copilot pane, enter following the prompt:

     ```
-    What is this document about?
+    Summarize this document into 5 key points, and suggest next steps.
     ```

     If prompted, confirm that you want to allow Copilot to access the page.

-1. Review the response from Copilot, which should summarize the main points in the document, as shown here:
+1. Review the response from Copilot, which should summarize the main points in the document and suggest some follow up actions for you to take, as shown here:

     ![Screenshot of the Copilot pane with a response.](./media/generative-ai/copilot-response.png)

     > **Note**: The specific response may vary.

+    Hopefully, Copilot has provided some useful guidance.
+However if you have additional questions, you can just ask for more specific information.

 1. Enter the following prompt: